C4dynamics/C4dynamics/contributing.md

-# Quickstart for Contributors
+# Quickstart for Contributors 🚀

+* Add a use case to the [Programs section](https://c4dynamics.github.io/C4dynamics/programs/index.html) of the documentation:
-* Press the 'Fork' button (upper right corner of the C4dynamics page)
+* Press the 'Fork' button (top-right corner of the c4dynamics page)
-* Clone C4dynamics to your local machine (GitHub Desktop is a nice tool to help you clone and push your changes back)
-* Open a new python notebook (Jupyter)
-* Import c4dynamics to your notebook (see some examples in the repository 'examples')
-* In the notebook, write some code you would like to do using the C4dynamics library
+* Choose a classic simulation or an existing project as your base.
+* Employ state objects from c4dynamics.
+* Incorporate modules from the scientific library (e.g. sensors, filters, detectors).
-* Create and edit files in C4dynamics to support your code
+* Create a Jupyter notebook and write your program.
-* Make tests and document your changes
+* Keep it simple yet functional.
-* Push the changes back to your GitHub
+* Add comments and documentation to explain your approach.
-* Press the 'Pull Request' button.
-Submit a message with details about your changes.

-* It's a good advise to start with the example dof6sim.ipynb and change the missile-target conditions to gain some experience with the framework.
-This example appears also down here in the README
+* Ensure it runs without errors and produces meaningful results.
+* Use c4dynamics tools (e.g., plotting functions) to visualize outputs.
+* Submit your example as a pull request.